+South Cumberland State Park

+- 1. Foster Falls

+- 2. Sycamore Falls and Bluehole Falls

+- 3. Suter Falls and Horsepound Falls

+- 4. Greeter Falls and Boardtree Falls

-5. Laurel Falls
+- 5. Laurel Falls

+- 6. Ranger Creek Falls

+- 7. Savage Falls

+- 8. Fall Creek Falls State Park

 Fall Creek Falls, Piney Creek,

 Cane Creek & Rockhouse Falls

+Cumberland Trail

+- 9. Big Soddy Creek Gulf Waterfall

+- 10. Imodium & Richey Ridge Falls

+- 11. Laurel Falls and Snow Falls

+- 12. Upper & Lower Piney Falls

+Cherokee National Forest

+- 13. Benton Falls

+- 14. Gee Greek Falls

+- 15. Coker Creek Falls

+- 16. Turtletown Falls

-• ome explore the falling waters that have sculpted Southeast Tennessee's scenic landscape.
+ome explore the falling waters that have sculpted South-✓ east Tennessee's scenic landscape.
 There's just no better way to experience the region's lush green scenery than by sitting on a warm boulder in the misty realm of a waterfall or hiking alongside a cascading creek.

 Waterfall Wonder features some of the most scenic and accessible waterfalls on public lands in Southeast Tennessee, from impressive veils of water plunging over cliffs to cascades tumbling over rocky outcroppings.
 This guide spans the 10 counties of Southeast Tennessee, from South Cumberland State Park on the Cumberland Plateau, north to Fall Creek Falls State Park, south along sections of the Cumberland Trail in Dayton and the Greater Chattanooga Area, and east to the Cherokee National Forest.

 WATERFALL SAFETY

 Please be cautious when visiting area waterfalls:

-- Wear stable shoes and avoid slippery rocks or crossing in dangerous places. - Keep children a safe distance from dangerous ledges and do not lean over ledges to view waterfalls. - Do not jump off waterfalls or dive into pools of water because of dangerous unseen objects below the surface, including logs and boulders. - Black bears reside in the wooded areas of Southeast Tennessee, especially the Cherokee National Forest.
+- Wear stable shoes and avoid slippery rocks or crossing in dangerous places.

+- Keep children a safe distance from dangerous ledges and do not lean over ledges to view waterfalls.

+- Never jump off waterfalls or dive into pools of water because of dangerous unseen objects below the surface, including logs and boulders.

+- · Black bears reside in the wooded areas of Southeast Tennessee, especially the Cherokee National Forest.
 Before you set out, learn what to do if you unexpectedly encounter a bear.
-For more information, visit: www.fs.usda.gov/details/cherokee/recreation - Keep in mind that most waterfalls are located in remote locations without cell phone coverage.
-WATERFALLS WITHIN SOUTH CUMBERLAND STATE PARK South Cumberland State Park is composed of 30,845 acres in nine separate sections of the park.
-Part of the Cumberland Plateau, the area features spectacular waterfalls, blue holes, hiking trails, rock climbing and backcountry camping.
+For more information, visit: www.fs.usda.gov/detail/cherokee/recreation

+- · Keep in mind that most waterfalls are located in remote locations without cell phone coverage.
+Tell someone where you are going

+WATERFALLS WITHIN SOUTH CUMBERLAND STATE PARK

+South Cumberland State Park is composed of over 31,000 acres in nine separate sections of the park.
+Part of the Cumberland Plateau, the area features spectacular waterfalls, safe swimming areas, hiking trails, rock climbing and backcountry camping.
+For more great tips to plan your adventure, visit: FriendsOfSouthCumberland.org/plan-your-visit

 South Cumberland State Park Visitor Center 11745 US-41 Monteagle, TN 931-924-2980 Open Mon. through Sun.
 8 a.m. to 4 p.m.
-CST http://tnstateparks.com/parks/about/south-cumberland
+CST tnstateparks.com/parks/about/south-cumberland